Yabitsu Station: Lines

-Yabitsu Station is served by the Kitakami Line, and is located 56.6 km from the terminus of the line at Kitakami Station.
+Yabitsu Station was served by the Kitakami Line, and was located 56.6 km from the terminus of the line at Kitakami Station.

-During the winter months (December - March), the station is closed.
+During the winter months (December - March), the station was closed.

 Station layout

-The station consists of a single side platform serving bi-directional traffic.
-There is a waiting room at the center of the platform.
-The station is unattended.
+The station consisted of a single side platform serving bi-directional traffic.
+There was a waiting room at the center of the platform.
+The station was unattended.

 History

 Yabitsu Station opened on July 15, 1963, as a station on the Japan National Railways (JNR).
 The station was absorbed into the JR East network upon the privatization of the JNR on April 1, 1987.

 In December 2016, it was announced that the station would be closed during the winter months (January - March).

 The station closed permanently on March 12, 2022.